lehuyduc/1brc-simd/README.md

 --------------
 # Main indeas:
 + Unsigned int overflow hashing
-+ SIMD to speedup hashing
++ SIMD hashing
++ SIMD for string comparison in hash table probing
 + Notice properties of actual data (length of station names, -99.9 <= recorded temperature <= 99.9)
 + Use some extra properties (not allowed by the rules) in `1brc_assume.cpp` to optimize more
 + Use mmap for fast file reading